West Lake Tahoe

 Homewood is great location on the west shore, comprised of a few different pocket neighborhoods, there are a lot of homes to choose from and the proximity to Homewood Mountain Resort makes them ideal for skiers.
 Homewood Mountain Resort owns over 1260 acres of the best skiing and snowboarding terrain in the Sierras featuring incredible views of the lake.
 Homewood is in the process of a new master plan featuring new day lodges, lifts, housing, retail and vacation rentals.

 Chamberlands is a vacation-oriented community.
 With a lake side community pool, tennis courts and shuttle service to the beach and nearby ski areas, it is desirable for rentals in both summer and winter.
 Values are reflected in some degree as to whether or not the home has “joined” the Chamberlands Beach and Mountain Club amenities but all have access to one portion of the beach and the public restaurant.
-Lakefront homes in this area are very prestigious.
+Waterfront homes in this area are very prestigious.

 Tahoma provides low to moderate-priced housing and is popular with the locals.
 Many older summer cabins are being upgraded due to the affordability of homes and the recent erosion control project providing widening and paving of streets.
 The end of the neighborhood backs to Sugar Pine Point State Park.
 The Tahoe Cedars subdivision of Tahoma has HOA beach/pier/buoy access shared with the lakefront Water’s Edge condominium complex.
 This area has much to offer for the price.

-Down the West Shore, Meeks Bay is perfect for summer fun with one Tahoe’s best white sandy beaches and open settings.
+Down the West Shore, Meeks Bay is perfect for summer fun with one of Tahoe’s best white sandy beaches and open settings.
 This area abounds with lake view homes and is predominantly a resort area.

 Located in El Dorado county just north of South Lake Tahoe.
 It’s in this small enclave that you will find a grand paradise with gorgeous setting that takes your breath away.
 If you want beauty, look no farther.
 You’ll be surrounded by postcard quality scenery such as Emerald Bay and D.L.
 Bliss State Park with stunning private and public beaches.
 Rubicon Point is where Lake Tahoe’s deepest point plunges, 1,411” below the shoreline.
 You’ll also find some of Tahoe’s most prestigious estates along the beautiful sandy beach appropriately coined the “Gold Coast”.